morinlab/lymphopedia/ACTG1.md

 ## Overview

 ACTG1 is one of [a number of genes](https://github.com/morinlab/LLMPP/wiki/ashm) affected by aberrant somatic hypermutation in B-cell lymphomas.
+Mutations in this gene were first described in DLBCL and FL in 2021 by [Hübschmann et al](papers/hubschmannMutationalMechanismsShaping2021.md).[@hubschmannMutationalMechanismsShaping2021]
 The function of mutations in ACTB and ACTG1 have not yet been determined.[@witjesPrevalenceCytoplasmicActin2020]